emc211/optane-kdb-report/README.md

 ## Findings

-### Rdbs can run using significantly less memory
+### Test 1

-Run 2 dram rdbs versus 2 appDirect rdbs were run at all at the same time.
+Comparing 2 dram rdbs versus 2 appDirect rdbs were run at all at the same time.
 Figures are comparing single rdb servie in dram versus single service

 |               			   | Monitor Timer | Tp Timer |  DRAM         | AppDirect   | Comparison* |
 | :----------------------|--------------:|-:|--------------:| -----------:| ----------: |